kevinma0/kevinma0.github.io/_posts/2020-02-01-compulsion.md

 *People love this thing that I do for fun.
 Hey, I could charge for this.*

-I think the key difference is this: the first group of statements are driven by a desire for attention.
-The second group are driven by what is popularly known as passion.
+I think the difference is this: the first group of statements come from the desire to be some 'type' of person.
+In other words, they come from a desire for attention.

-The word passion is a misnomer.
-It reminds me of somebody watching motivational speeches on YouTube, getting “fired up”, working for 2 hours on a project and then never again.
+The second group are driven by pure compulsion.

+When was the last time you were compelled to do something?

+Was it easier or harder than when you tried to achieve a goal?

-Compulsion is a more accurate term for what I’m describing.
-There are people who create and create and create and seem to be interested in everything.
-It’s as if they are possessed.
-Socrates himself claimed to have a daimonion, a “divine something” that compelled him to do the right thing.
+I look at my more creative peers with a mixture of awe and envy.
+It’s as if some of are possessed.

+Socrates claimed to have a daimonion, a “divine something” that compelled him to do the right thing.

 The Iliad begins with the speaker of the poem invoking the Muse, asking her to sing the epic **through** him.

-But that type of attribution that is doing these people a disservice.
+But attribution does these people a disservice.
 For all of their otherworldly creativity, they are incredibly human.
 They’ve honed their ability with dedication, discipline and sacrifice.

 They only seem to draw their ideas out of thin air because they’ve come up with so many ideas before, both good and bad.
 They create beautiful, useful, and profitable things again and again because they’ve put the legwork in.

 **I absolutely believe we all have this capability within us.**